 Hand counting is slower, less secure and less accurate than electronic ballot tabulation.

 The New York Times recently spoke with a handful of election administration experts who all concurred: “While hand counting is an important tool for recounts and audits, tallying entire elections by hand in any but the smallest jurisdictions would cause chaos and make results less accurate, not more.”
 In contrast, electronic ballot tabulators have modernized our elections — making vote counting quicker and more accurate.
 These types of tabulators are known as optical scan devices; they read paper ballots that were marked by filling in an oval or box shape, similar to the way a machine scores standardized tests.
 All technology is certified by the U.S. Election Assistance Commission and accuracy testing takes place before elections to ensure the machines are functioning properly.

 The Bipartisan Policy Center noted how humans struggle with rote, repetitive tasks, like counting ballots.
 Electronic ballot tabulators are designed for this purpose.
-Additionally, the U.S. has some of the longest ballots in the world because of the extensive list of local, state and federal races.
+Additionally, the United States has some of the longest ballots in the world because of the extensive list of local, state and federal races.
 Without electronic tabulators, it would take weeks or months to confirm the results in all the races.